Jim Murphy

 James Francis Murphy (born 23 August 1967) is a Scottish former politician who served as Leader of the Scottish Labour Party from 2014 to 2015 and Secretary of State for Scotland from 2008 to 2010.
 He was Member of Parliament (MP) for East Renfrewshire, formerly Eastwood, from 1997 to 2015.
 He identifies as a social democrat and has expressed support for a foreign policy of Western interventionism.
 He has been described as being on the political right of the Labour Party.

 Born in Glasgow, Murphy's family moved to South Africa in 1980.
 After returning to Scotland, he became involved in student politics and became Scotland's youngest MP at the age of 29.
 Murphy served in the New Labour governments of Tony Blair and Gordon Brown as Parliamentary Secretary for the Cabinet Office from 2005 to 2006, Minister of State for Employment and Welfare Reform from 2006 to 2007 and Minister of State for Europe from 2007 to 2008.
 From 2008 to 2010, Murphy served in the Cabinet as Secretary of State for Scotland.
 After Labour lost the 2010 general election, Murphy served in Ed Miliband's Shadow cabinet as Shadow Secretary of State for Defence and Shadow Secretary of State for International Development.

 Following Johann Lamont's resignation, Murphy was elected Leader of the Scottish Labour Party in the 2014 leadership election.
-He led Scottish Labour into the 2015 general election, in which he said, "I will not lose a single seat to the SNP" before the party lost 40 of its 41 seats during a landslide victory for the Scottish National Party (SNP), who won 56 of the 59 seats in Scotland.
-After surviving a vote of no confidence, Murphy announced in May 2015 he would step down as leader in the June.
+He led Scottish Labour into the 2015 general election, promising not to lose a single seat to the SNP (Scottish National Party).
+Labour went on to lose 40 of its 41 seats in a landslide victory for the SNP, who won 56 of the 59 seats in Scotland.
+After surviving a vote of no confidence, Murphy announced in May 2015 he would step down as leader that June.
 The subsequent leadership contest was won by his deputy leader Kezia Dugdale.